iddy-ani/codex/README.md

 ### DotSlash

-The GitHub Release also contains a [DotSlash](https://dotslash-cli.com/) file for the Codex CLI named `codex`.
+The GitHub Release also contains a [DotSlash](https://dotslash-cli.com/) file for the ExpertGPT Codex CLI named `codex`.
 Using a DotSlash file makes it possible to make a lightweight commit to source control to ensure all contributors use the same version of an executable, regardless of what platform they use for development.

 </details>